MayorMB/Project-Files/README.md

 **npm install launchdarkly-node-client-sdk@2.0.4 --save**

-4) In the index.js file in this Project-Files GitHib repo, replace the user key
+4) In the index.js file in this Project-Files GitHib repo, replace the example user key in quotes.

-var user = {
+**var user = {
-  key: "example-user-key"
+  key: "example-user-key"**

 4) Run the application using the output based on the index.js file in this Project-Files GitHib repo.